 Academic Standards Specific to the Nursing Major

-Clinical level upper division students must maintain at least a 2.00 cumulative grade point average for progression.
+After admission to the nursing major, a student must maintain at least a 2.00 cumulative grade point average for progression.
 A grade of C or better is required in all nursing courses and nursing courses may be repeated only one time.
 The failure of any two theory or clinical courses will result in dismissal from the nursing program.
 Specific progression policies may be found in the School of Nursing student handbook.
 There is a five-year time limit that applies to all courses in the nursing major.
 Any student, for whatever reason, who does not graduate within a five-year time period may be required to repeat any nursing course taken more than five years previously.
-Students are required to complete all nursing courses within their course sequence and must repeat any clinical course when the HESI benchmark is not met.
-The HESI benchmark levels are 800 for NUR 386 , and 850 NUR 390 , NUR 406 and NUR 433 .
+Students are required to complete all nursing courses within a level before progressing to the next level.

 Since minimum standards for progression in the nursing major are different from the minimum to avoid suspension from Mississippi College, a student who becomes ineligible to enter or remain in the nursing major may still be eligible to remain a student at Mississippi College in another major.